ciapjl/CLI_Latex_Helper/README.md

 - integrals
 - matrices

 The CLI always takes _(1)_ - a principal argument  when the tool is called.
-As default
+As default, the

+## Possible extensions/features/improvememts to be made

+- More complex equation handling.